MERN-dev75/NextJS-Redux/README.md

        * ButtonBlock: For adding items to the data list.
        * CountBlock: Displays the total count of items added.
        * ListingBlock: Shows all added items with delete functionality.

+## ButtonBlock

+* Path: /components/ButtonBlock/ButtonGroup.jsx
+* Purpose: Handles user input and adds new items to the Redux store.

+## CountBlock

+* Path: /components/CountBlock/CountSection.jsx
+* Purpose: Uses Redux selectors to display the current count of items.

+## ListingBlock

+* Path: /components/ListingBlock/Listing.jsx
+* Purpose: Dynamically displays a scrollable list of data fetched from the Redux store.
+Includes a delete button for each item.